MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Deploy/How-to-Install-a-Highly-Available-VMM-Management-Server.md

 # How to Install a Highly Available VMM Management Server
 You can use the following procedure to install a highly available VMM management server on the first node of a cluster.
 To install on the other nodes of the cluster, see [How to Install a VMM Management Server on an Additional Node of a Cluster](How-to-Install-a-VMM-Management-Server-on-an-Additional-Node-of-a-Cluster.md).

-Before you begin the installation of the [!INCLUDE[vmm12short](../../includes/vmm12short_md.md)] management server, review the system requirements.
+Before you begin the installation of the VMM management server, review the system requirements.
 As part of this, ensure that you have a computer that is running a supported version of Microsoft SQL Server software.
 Setup will not automatically install an Express edition of SQL Server.
 For information on system requirements, including supported versions of SQL Server, see the following:

 -   [System Requirements for System Center Technical Preview](../../system-requirements/System-Requirements-for-System-Center-Technical-Preview.md)